Dangerous (Yandel album): Songs

+Certifications

 Accolades

 In 2016, Yandel won a Tecla Award and was nominated for a Billboard Latin Music Award.
 On June 16, he confirmed that the Latin Songwriters Hall of Fame is going to give him the Hero's Special Award during La Musa Awards.
 Desmond Child and Rudy Pérez, founders of the hall of fame, praised him for his achievements, saying that he created his own musical style and continues to inspire millions of listeners around the world, being a hero for Latin Americans everywhere.